 You must also present medical evaluations proving that your injuries were sustained as a result of using the defective product in question.

-Our best product liability attorneys in Los Angeles County at Compass Law Group, PC have outlined a step-by-step guide on how to file a product liability complaint:
+The best product liability attorney in Los Angeles at Law Offices of Howard Craig Kornberg has outlined a step-by-step guide on how to file a product liability complaint:

 - Preserve the product;